Amirmadjour/Haris/README.md

 ## Migration from better-sqlite3 to mysql for deployement purposes

 - Change in @lib/db.ts for mysql
-- Added async/await for database related functions
+- Added async/await for database related functions in routes